rohan-paul/Collection-of-React-Redux-ReactNative-Notes/Redux/Thunk/redux-thunk-basics.md

 - 1. A thunk creator, which is an action creator that returns a thunk (a.k.a. asynchronous action creators)
 - 2. The thunk itself, which is the function that is returned from the thunk creator and accepts dispatch and setState as arguments

-The reason that we need to use a middleware such as Redux-Thunk is because the Redux store only supports synchronous data flow.
-Thus, middleware to the rescue!
-Middleware allows for asynchronous data flow, interprets anything that you dispatch and finally returns a plain object allowing the synchronous Redux data flow to resume.
-Redux middleware can thus solve for many critical asynchronous needs (e.g., axios requests).

 ### First note that, the synchronous and pure flow of data through Redux’s components is well-defined with distinct, simple roles.
 Which is as below ->